 Press release from Smiles Change Lives:

-Smiles Change Lives is a national nonprofit that helps kids get braces who could not otherwise afford them.
-Orthodontic treatment has long been considered cosmetic by insurance companies, providing little assistance, even for those that are insured.
+Smiles Change Lives is an international nonprofit that helps kids get braces who could not otherwise afford them.
+On average, braces cost $6,000 per child, making them out of reach for many hardworking families.
+Further, orthodontic treatment has long been considered cosmetic by insurance companies, providing little assistance, even for those that are insured.
 As a result, many children and teens suffer unnecessary discomfort and embarrassment from their misaligned teeth.
-Smiles Change Lives’ mission is to provide these families with the opportunity to provide their children with braces through its network of over 800 volunteer orthodontists in the United States and Canada.
+Smiles Change Lives’ mission is to provide these families with the opportunity to provide their children with braces through its network of over 700 volunteer orthodontists in the United States and Canada.

 Thanks to Dr. Scanlan, Smiles Change Lives has immediate openings for treatment for kids in the Asheville area.
 To qualify for the program, a child must be between the ages of 7-21, have “good” oral hygiene, not be wearing braces currently, have a moderate to severe need for braces, and meet certain financial guidelines.
 Families can find out more and apply online at www.smileschangelives.org/apply.